Fos-R/Fos-R/public/howto.md

 ## Network injection

-This mode requires the `net_injection` feature.
+This mode requires the `iptables` or `ebpf` feature.
 In this mode, Fos-R generates and injects network traffic between different computers in the same network.
 Fos-R needs to be executed on each computer and provided a configuration file.

 ```